 A student from Castilleja School working with sisal to produce fluff; photo credit: Aashi

 While our lab was busy with learning and working with sisal (Agave Sisalana), the LGP2 lab at the Université Grenoble Alpes has also done similar studies using bamboo.
 Bamboo is a great material candidate for use in disposable products as they are fast-growing and easily degradable.
 Their team had devised a protocol using no chemicals to produce cellulose foam structures that have high absorption capacities.
 By using surfactants as a media, they were able to form a highly porous material that can be dried while maintaining its structure, thus allowing for high absorption.
+Read their recent publication here.
+They are also working toward producing a full pad using one single bio feedstock.

 For our work, we have experimented with various combinations of chemical and mechanical processing to produce highly-absorbent materials from sisal, a succulent which grows easily in semi-arid areas.
 Currently, the largest producers of sisal are Brazil, Tanzania, and Kenya, however the economy around sisal are still primarily rooted in the rope industry.
 Compared to cotton, which uses a significant amount of water to grow, sisal can provide an environmental alternative biomass for absorbent media.
 In our recent publication, we have demonstrated how sisal fibers, through a two-step chemical process, can be transformed into an absorbent fluff, matching the absorption found in commercially available pads.
 Read more about our research here.